-he as a meta-volcanosedimentary sequence developed between the Archean and Paleoproterozoic that experienced a high-grade amphibolite to granulite facies (Kosin et al. 2003).
-It was subdivided into six informal units, based on their lithological assemblages: (i) aluminous biotite gneiss, (ii) calc-silicate rock, quartzite, meta-limestone, amphibolite and banded iron formation; (iii) migmatized hornblende-biotite gneiss; (iv) graphitic gneiss associated with calc-silicate rocks; (v) banded gneiss, marked by granite-granodiorite and gabbroicdioritic bands and (vi) quartz-feldspathic gneiss with rare garnet and biotite.
+The TNIC is interpreted as a meta-volcanosedimentary sequence developed between the Archean and Paleoproterozoic that experienced a high-grade of metamorphism, under amphibolite to granulite facies (Kosin et al., 2003).
+It was subdivided into six informal units, based on their lithological assemblages: (i) aluminous biotite gneiss, (ii) calc-silicate rock, quartzite, meta-limestone, amphibolite, and banded iron formation; (iii) migmatized hornblende-biotite gneiss; (iv) graphitic gneiss associated with calc-silicate rocks; (v) banded gneiss, marked by granite-granodiorite, and gabbroicdioritic bands; and (vi) quartz-feldspathic gneiss with rare garnet and biotite.

 Within the geotectonic framework junction between the Serrinha block/paleoplate, and the Salvador-Curaçá Orogen, to the west, occurs the VJC situated 60 km to the north of the study area (Silveira et al. 2015).
 This complex is described as differentiated sills, oriented in the N-S axis, occurring over an extent of 100 km x 10 km, associated with a synorogenic to tardi-orogenic event (Dias et al 2014) with SHRIMP zircon U-Pb age of 2085 ± 5 Ma (Oliveira et al. 2004).
 The VJC is constituted by 15 mineralized bodies, presenting deposits estimated at 40 Mt of chromite, and its main body, Ipueira-Medrado, has a dimension of 7 km x 500 m x 300 m with its main mineralized layer of massive chromite reaching thicknesses of 5-8 m (Dias et al. 2014).

-INCOMPLETO

 4 Field Aspects

-The study area was delimited based on outcrops of M-UM rocks found in the Capim Grosso county (Figure 1B), which are named in this paper as RMMUB.
-This M-UM body occurs embedded in calc-silicate rocks (Figure 2A), with verified kinzigite gneisses to the east, and lithotypes associated with the TNIC.
+The study area was delimited based on outcrops of M-UM rocks found in the Capim Grosso county (Figure2), which are named in this paper as RMMUB.
+This M-UM body occurs embedded in calc-silicate rocks (Figure 3A), with verified kinzigite gneisses to the east, and lithotypes associated with the TNIC.
 The contact is inferred since the expressive presence of Neogene-quaternary detrital covers conceals the identification of contacts in the field it was not possible to identify the contact in the field.
-The mafic rocks from the SJJS were mapped to the west of the RMMUB and are represented by gabbros metamorphosed under amphibolite facies (Figure 2B).
+The mafic rocks from the SJJS were mapped to the west of the RMMUB and are represented by gabbros metamorphosed under amphibolite facies (Figure 3B).

-Figure : Geological Maps.
-A. Localization Map Modified from Marinho, 1986.
-B. Geology of the study area.
+Figure 2:.
+Geology of the study area.
 Modified from Melo et al. 2001.

-The RMMUB represents a cumulate of layered M-UM rocks and is formed from west to east by serpentinites, pyroxenites, and gabbro (Figure 2C).
-In these rocks, it is possible to observe the suggested igneous layering (S0) in the serpentinites and pyroxenites, marked by compositional change or variation in the color of the rock (Figure 2D).
-The primary layering is parallel to the deformational foliation (Sn), S0//Sn (Figure 2E), having a trend N330°, with a sub-vertical d, varying from 70° to 90° to NE.
-(Figure 2F).
+The RMMUB represents a metamorphosed cumulate of layered M-UM rocks and is formed from west to east by serpentinites, metapyroxenites, and metagabbro (Figure 3C).
+In these rocks, it is possible to observe the suggested igneous layering (S0) in the serpentinites and pyroxenites, marked by compositional change or variation in the color of the rock (Figure 3D).
+The primary layering is parallel to the deformational foliation (Sn), S0//Sn (Figure 3E), having a trend N330°, with a sub-vertical dip, varying from 70° to 90° to NE.
+(Figure 3F).